-- Cost-benefit analysis of payment reform proposals, including assessments of global payments for obstetricians and Medicaid claims analysis to inform the role of long-term acute-care hospitals in the continuum of care for respiratory conditions.
+- Cost-benefit analysis of payment reform proposals, including assessments of global payments for obstetricians and Medicaid claims analysis to evaluate the impact of transitioning foster care and justice involved youth into managed care.

 - Health services research assessing the impact of Affordable Care Act regulations on access to care, workforce supply, provider response to enhanced payments for primary care services, and enrollment in the state’s Children’s Health Insurance Program, and extending postpartum Medicaid coverage.

 - Environmental scans of state health policy across the nation on topics such as cross-sector collaborations in hospital reimbursements and increased federal funding for preventive services, and implementation of various program waivers.